1) Jerry Buss and the Lakers, 1979-2013

 3) Ted Stepien and the Cavaliers, 1980-1983

-Whereas Sterling just seemed to be a miser, Stepien may have been certifiably insane.
-His first pro sports endeavor in Cleveland was a professional softball team and he once staged a promotional event where he dropped softballs from the top of the Terminal Tower, Cleveland’s tallest building.
-The intent was for several of his players to catch the balls, but instead he wreaked havoc on the city like a Spiderman villain, breaking one woman’s arm, injuring several others, and smashing multiple cars.
-It’s rare to see such an on-the-nose omen of an owner’s future relationship with his NBA team, but there it was.
-Stepien, a Pittsburgh native who had made his money in advertising, purchased the Cavaliers as majority owner in 1980 and lasted all of three scant years as owner and general manager.
-Like softballs raining from the sky, he managed to inflict damage in trades and free agent signings in those three years that would make Isiah Thomas and James Dolan blush.
-He started it off by signing three role players, Scott Wedman, James Edwards, and Bobby Wilkerson, to superstar-level contracts.
-Then, in a misguided effort to further build a veteran team that could contend immediately, he traded away every single one of the team’s first round picks between 1982 and 1986.
-The first pick in 1982 turned out to be the #1 overall selection, which allowed the already stacked Lakers to select James Worthy.
-The other picks were turned into Dennis Rodman, Derek Harper, Sam Perkins, Roy Tarpley, and Detlef Schrempf.
+Stepien’s first pro sports endeavor in Cleveland was a professional softball team and he once staged a promotional event where he dropped softballs from the top of the Terminal Tower, Cleveland’s tallest building.
+The intent was for several of his players to catch the balls, but instead he wreaked havoc on the city like a Spiderman villain, injuring several bystanders and smashing multiple cars.
+It’s rare to see such an on-the-nose omen of an owner’s future relationship with his NBA team.
+Stepien lasted all of three years after purchasing the Cavaliers in 1980.
+Like softballs raining from the sky, he still managed to inflict maximum damage in that brief time, making some of the worst trades and free agent signings in NBA history.
+The most egregious decision was trading away every Cavs first round pick between 1982 and 1986, which were used on James Worthy, Dennis Rodman, Derek Harper, Sam Perkins, Roy Tarpley, and Detlef Schrempf.
 It got so bad that the NBA had to step in and force Stepien to run all trade considerations through the league office and later implemented the “Stepien Rule” wherein a team can’t trade first round picks in consecutive years.
 He also burned through seven coaches in three years (including future legend Chuck Daly, who lasted just 41 games under Stepien’s regime), and his mercurial behavior led to erratic results on the floor, as players failed to find direction or inspiration.
-After he tanked the win-loss record and attendance, the league mercifully intervened and took the franchise away from him.
-(They had to actually restore several of the Cavs’ first round picks just to convince a new owner to purchase the team).
+With the win-loss record and attendance tanked, the league mercifully intervened and took the franchise away from him.
+They had to actually restore several of the Cavs’ first round picks just to convince a new owner to purchase the team.

 “But [Walter] Brown was a big fan of winning and of making money, two things he discovered were indelibly linked, and he pursued them both to every extent possible.”